fbeltrao/dotnet-observability-sample/README.md

 Simplified, [OpenTelemetry collects traces using spans](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md) (operations in Application Insights).
 A span has a unique identifier (SpanId, 16 characters, 8 bytes) and a trace identifier (TraceId, 32 characters, 16 bytes).
 The trace identifier is used to correlate all operations for a given transaction.
 A span can contain 0..* children spans.

-Application Insights have different names for spans and their properties.
+Application Insights have different names for spans and their identifiers.
 The table below has a summary of them:

 |Application Insights|OpenTracing|
 |-|-|